 Vitamin E is a nutrient that the body needs in small amounts to stay healthy and work the way it should.
 It is fat-soluble (can dissolve in fats and oils) and is found in seeds, nuts, leafy green vegetables, and vegetable oils.
 Vitamin E boosts the immune system and helps keep blood clots from forming.
 It also helps prevent cell damage caused by free radicals (highly reactive chemicals).
 Vitamin E is being studied in the prevention and treatment of some types of cancer.
 It is a type of antioxidant, also called alpha-tocopherol.
-Refer to the Hot flashes section in the PDQ summary on Fever, Sweats, and Hot Flashes for information about hot flashes and vitamin E studies.
+Refer to the Vitamin E section in the PDQ summary on Prostate Cancer, Nutrition, and Dietary Supplements for information about studies investigating the effects of vitamin E on prostate cancer.
+Refer to the Herbs/dietary supplements section in the PDQ summary on Hot Flashes and Night Sweats for information about hot flashes and vitamin E studies.

 714-X is naturally derived camphor that is chemically modified by the introduction of a nitrogen atom.
 It is claimed that 714-X protects and stabilizes the immune system and restores its ability to fight cancer.
 No study of 714-X has been published in a peer-reviewed scientific journal to show its safety or effectiveness in treating cancer.
 Refer to the PDQ summary on 714-X for more information.

 Antineoplastons are drugs composed of chemical compounds that are naturally present in the urine and blood.
 They are an experimental cancer therapy that is purported to provide a natural biochemical substance that is excreted and therefore lacking in people with cancer.
+Antineoplastons therapy for cancer patients is currently available only in the United States and only to the patients of its developer.
 Refer to the PDQ summary on Antineoplastons for more information.

 Cancell/Cantron/Protocel—also known by the names Sheridan's Formula, Jim's Juice, JS-114, JS-101, 126-F, and the "Cancell-like" products Cantron and Protocel—is a liquid that has been produced in various forms principally by two manufacturers since the late 1930s.
 The exact composition of Cancell/Cantron/Protocel is unknown and not effective in treating any type of cancer.
 Refer to the PDQ summary on Cancell/Cantron/Protocel for more information.